 - Cornmeal

-Obviously, I highly recommend my make-ahead beer pizza dough.
-Not only is it delicious and easy to put together but you can make it up to three days ahead of time.
+Obviously, I highly recommend my beer pizza dough.
+Not only is it delicious and easy to put together but you can even make it up to three days ahead of time if you'd like.
 This makes it perfect for entertaining.

-If you’re not up for making your own dough or need a quick-rising option, you can get fresh dough from the grocery store, and it is good.
+If you’re not up for making your own dough, you can get fresh dough from the grocery store, and it is good.
 I generally find it in the refrigerator case by the prepared food counter at the grocery store.
 If you don’t see it, just ask someone behind the counter.

 For the pesto, I used my feta-avocado pesto sauce.
 You’re welcome to use your favorite pesto recipe or store-bought brand, but I loved my feta-avocado sauce on this pizza.